Away (TV series)

-Away is an American science fiction drama streaming television series starring Hilary Swank.
+Away is an American science fiction drama television series starring Hilary Swank.
 Created by Andrew Hinderaker, the show premiered on Netflix on September 4, 2020.
 In October 2020, the series was canceled after one season.
-The show portrays the sacrifices an international group of astronauts must make, as they prepare to be away from their families for three years on the first crewed spaceflight to Mars.
+The show portrays the sacrifices an international group of astronauts make as they prepare to be away from their families for three years on the first crewed mission to Mars.

 Premise

-Away follows the first crewed expedition to Mars, the Mars Joint Initiative.
+Away follows the first human mission to Mars, the Mars Joint Initiative.
 It features an international crew: a Chinese chemist, a world-leading British botanist with no previous experience in space, a Russian cosmonaut with the most experience in space, an Indian medical officer who is second in command, and American commander Emma Green.
 Emma's husband trained as an astronaut along with her, and might have commanded the mission but for a medical condition.

-The three-year mission launches from the Moon; however, several crew members do not trust Emma's ability to command because of her response to a crisis situation at the very beginning of the mission.
+The three-year mission launches from the Moon.
+Several crew members do not trust Emma's ability to command because of her response to a crisis situation at the very beginning of the mission.

-The series is described as being "about hope, humanity and how ultimately, we need one another if we are to achieve impossible things."
+The series is described as being "about hope, humanity and how ultimately, we need one another if we are to achieve impossible things".